NannyML/nannyml/docs/quick.rst

 .. image:: ./_static/quick-start-drift-n-performance.svg

-Plot confirms our supposition, the main peak coincides with the strongest drop.
-Interesting thing to notice is that there is noticeable shift magnitude increase right before the estimated drop.
-Let's see what actually happened with the distributions by visualizing their change in the analysis period:
+Plot confirms our supposition: the main drift peak coincides with the strongest performance drop.
+It is interesting to see that there is a noticeable shift magnitude increase right before the estimated drop happens.
+That could looks like an early sign of incoming issues.
+Now let's see what actually happened with the distributions by visualizing their change in the analysis period:

 .. nbimport::
     :path: ./example_notebooks/Quickstart.ipynb
-    :cells: 14
+    :cells: 16

 .. image:: ./_static/quick-start-univariate-distribution.svg